 As a result, almost all competing tools can only be used for static testing (i.e. finding some frequently occurring bugs), but never for verification (i.e. proving the absence of any runtime errors).

 In contrast, Astrée is sound.
 It always exhaustively considers all possible runtime errors.
 It will never omit pointing out a potential runtime error.
 This is crucial for verification of safety-critical software.
 At the same time, Astrée is capable of producing exactly zero false alarms.

-Certain static analyzers (e.g. those relying on theorem provers) require programs to be annotated with lots of inductive invariants.
+Certain types of static analyzers, e.g. those relying on theorem provers, require programs to be annotated with lots of inductive invariants.